BT Customer Service: From Broadband to Advisor Reviews

 BT customer service stats don’t look greatOf almost 6,000 reviewers, a shocking 90% gave BT the worst rating of Bad.
 Less than 5% recorded a positive experience with BT, which does leave us thinking this is more than just a handful of angry customers kicking up a stink.

 A closer look at the content of these reviews tells us that there are all sorts of reasons to be dissatisfied with BT customer service - reviewers cite everything from rising prices and mischarges to bad customer service interactions and engineers missing appointments.
 To give you a better idea, we’ll go through these recurring complaints categorically.

 Another common complaint seems to be that BT customer service is not sufficiently proactive in communicating with you - even if they plan to cut your service due to late payment:

 I was outside of home and needed to make calls, but found out via automated message that my phone was cut… My wife was driving using phone as navigation when hers was abruptly cut

-This particular customer was late having cancelled his direct debit in order to take more control over his payments - he suspected BT were continually overcharging him and wanted to keep an eye out.
-It’s an important lesson for those thinking of taking this route: do remember to make your payment as BT is quite happy to cut you off without a word of warning if you forget!
+This particular BT customer was late having cancelled their direct debit in order to take more control over his payments - he suspected BT customer service were continually overcharging him and wanted to keep an eye out.
+It’s an important lesson for those thinking of taking this route: do remember to make your payment as BT customer service is quite happy to cut you off without a word of warning if you forget!

-BT also gets a lot of flak for the way its customer service team approaches calls, with people left feeling that no matter what they called for they are being pushed (and often misled) into a sale.
-One customer was called and offered a new hub, a simple conversation which should have ended simply - not so:
+BT customer services also get a lot of flak for the way its team approaches calls, with people left feeling that no matter what they called for they are being pushed (and often misled) into a sale.

 I declined but despite having no new equipment this conversation somehow tied me into an 18-month contract.
 Spoke to numerous people and they used every trick in the book to make me pay a penalty or stay with them.